 I want to adopt a pet.
 What is the adoption process?

 If you think you may be interested in adopting a pet from LHS, we invite you to come to our shelter and visit.
-It is always best to either visit our shelter or go on our website to view our adoptable pets.
+It is always best to visit our website first to view our adoptable pets.
 Once you find an animal that you feel will be a good fit for both your home and your lifestyle, you may visit that animal in one of our “friendship rooms” and get to know them better!
 (We suggest bringing the whole family) When you find your perfect companion, a member of our adoption team will go over all of the needed information with you.
 It’s very important that all adopters understand that their new pet is a permanent member of their family.

 Why was my application denied?